Hoverbear/rust-education-paper/paper.md

 };
 ```

 It is a compiler warning to perform an action such as `file.read_to_string()` which returns a `Result<usize, Error>` and to not handle the error in some way.
-In Rust is it idiomatic for any recoverable error to be passed up the call stack to where it is sensibly handled.
-In approaching this idea newcomers typically struggle with the fact that an `io::Error` and a `Utf8Error` are different types.
-This is typically solved by creating a new `Error` which is an enumeration over the possible underlaying errors.
+In Rust is it idiomatic for any recoverable error to be passed up the call stack to where it can be sensibly handled.
+While approaching this idea newcomers typically struggle with the fact that an `io::Error` and a `Utf8Error` are different types and cannot be returned in the same `Result<T,E>`, since the `E` value would differ and violate Rust's strong typing.
+This is typically solved by creating a new `Error` which is an enumeration over the possible underlaying errors as well as any the programmer may wish to include themselves.
 Then there are the `Into<T>` and `From<T>` traits which can be implemented to provide seamless interaction.

 ```rust
 pub enum MyError {